GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ---
 #### Action execution condition setting
 If no pets have been registered, redirect users from Pet List screen to Pet Registration screen.
-- In the Pet List screen, select Actions > ADD ACTION > Link > Pet Registration.
+- In the Pet List screen, select "Actions" > "ADD ACTION" > "Link" > "Pet Registration"
-- Click "SHOW ADVANCED" and change "When does this happen?
+- Click "SHOW ADVANCED" and change "When does this happen?"
 ![bg right h:600px](images/2021-11-05-00-06-55.png)

 ---
-- Set This action will only happen if...
-More > Logged In User's > Pets' > Count
+- Set "This action will only happen if..."
+"More" > "Logged In User's" > "Pets'" > "Count"
-- Change the number under Is equal to to 0
-Change the number under Is equal to to 0.
+- Change the number under "Is equal to" to 0.

 ![bg right h:600px](images/2021-11-05-00-15-50.png)